GSA/digitalgov-pra/_pages/privacy.md

 ### Google Analytics

-the PRA Guide participates in the [U.S. Digital Analytics Program](https://www.digitalgov.gov/services/dap/), which uses a unified Google Analytics account for federal agencies.
+The PRA Guide participates in the [U.S. Digital Analytics Program](https://www.digitalgov.gov/services/dap/), which uses a unified Google Analytics account for federal agencies.
 This program helps agencies understand how people find, access, and use government services online.

 The Digital Analytics Program is a hosted shared service provided by the GSA's [Office of Products and Platforms](https://www.gsa.gov/node/87579), and the protocol and information collected are the same for all websites participating in the program.
 As a participant in the program, this website's traffic data is automatically reported to GSA.